 River Radio (Cape Girardeau): River Radio in Cape Girardeau (324 Broadway) offers free tours of its radio station to Scout groups.
 Scouts get an up close and personal view of radio broadcasting and learn how radio stations operate.
 To schedule your Scout group, contact Kirby Ray at email@example.com or 1-800-289-5103 ext.
 577.

 Shaw Nature Reserve: Cub Scouts, enjoy a weekend at Shaw Nature Reserve!
 Enjoy a variety of activities including water ecology, night hikes, themed crafts, star gazing, and a campfire with s’mores and plenty of hot chocolate!
 Accommodations provided in the Dana Brown Overnight Center’s delightful historic cabins and new shower facilities.
-Upcoming dates include March 11-12, June 3-4, and July 29-30.
+Upcoming dates include July 21-22.
 Click here to register.

 St. Louis Astronomical Society: The SLAS Library Telescope Program seeks to foster scientific literacy, stimulate an interest in astronomy, and provide people who have never looked through a telescope the chance to experience the excitement that comes from discovery.
 If you are interested in gaining an introduction to astronomy or would like to help SLAS with its new Library Telescope Program, email firstname.lastname@example.org.
 View the Library Telescope Locations.